-The simplest and most popular way of cooking is to boil the Ravioli and serve it with aromatic pasta sauces, add a little shredded cheese, spot a few greens and fresh basil leaves.
+The simplest and most popular way of cooking is to boil the Ravioli in a superior pasta pot and serve it with aromatic pasta sauces, add a little shredded cheese, spot a few greens and fresh basil leaves.
 Only that, but it is already delicious, irresistible, and attractive.

 This dish can be used with the most familiar sauces for pasta, such as tomato sauce, cream sauce, cheese sauce, etc. Not only enjoyed with sauce, Ravioli is also grilled or deep-fried, making it a very interesting appetizer or snack.

 Ravioli is native to Italy and is mentioned in Prato’s personal letter in the 14th century.

 At that time, in Venetian cuisine, Ravioli was made from herbs, pureed and mixed with eggs and fresh cheese.
 Then, it is simmered in broth and seasoned before serving.

 However, in Rome, the famous chef Bartolomeo Scappi served Ravioli and boiled chicken during a papal convention in 1549.

 During the 14th century, Ravioli also appeared in England when it came to the Forme of Cury recipe collection.
 Maltese Ravioli, for example, is stuffed with Ricotta sheep milk cheese.

 It can be seen that Ravioli appeared for a long time in Italy in the 14th century, and each region will have a different way of processing Ravioli.